+VERBAL THINKING, IMAGINAL THINKING, AND GIFTEDNESSThe topic of learning styles almost regularly gives rise to heated debates in the field of education.
+Some scientists designate the topic as a costly myth, others are sure that it offers a possibility for improvement of knowledge transfer.
+One may safely conclude that observable learning style differences do not unambiguously translate into better teaching methods.
+But at an individual scale, many students will have tried to find out their personal best way to prepare for an exam.
+In this article, I reconsider our learning style preferences and evaluate to what extent they match our real-life learning environment.
+I am convinced that paying extra attention to our mode of information processing is especially relevant for gifted individuals.
 Verbal thinking versus imaginal thinking is one characteristic that specify how you are gifted.
 If you have a strong preference for one kind of thinking or perceiving over the other, you will become more effective when you take that into account while taking in and processing information.
 Here, I focus on verbal and imaginal thinking, but I have identified another eight facets in my model of Xidentity.

+WHAT ABOUT KINESTHETIC LEARNERS?But there is more: There are people who need to physically move while processing information.
+They learn best by doing, not by listening or seeing.
+Most often they have good physical skills.
+When they are not allowed to move, they switch to their standby mode.
+That may have influenced their school career negatively, and instilled a lack of confidence regarding their intelligence.
+At work, lengthy meetings while sitting down may feel like torture to them.
 Kinesthesia is sense perception of movement: we have an internal sense that informs us about the relative position of all parts of our body.
 According to Gardner, Bodily-Kinesthetic intelligence is one of our Multiple Intelligences (see my webpage).
 In various learning style models (e.g. the VARK learning model) or perception models (e.g. NLP) the notion of Kinesthetic has been extended and is contrasted with Visual or Aural/Auditive.
 It may include people with a “tactile” learning style, who need to touch and feel something in order to decide whether they like it.
 For these people, just looking at something does not provide sufficient information.
 Sometimes “kinesthetic” includes everything that has to do with (awareness of) emotional feelings about something.

 KINESTHESIA AND GIFTEDNESSThis raises a question about the relation between being a kinesthetic learner and being highly sensitive, a quality many gifted people identity with.
 How does this relate to being intense?
 Do “Extra Intense People” innately use strong kinesthetic information processing?
 Do they need to take this kinesthetic information seriously in order to be able to express their intensity fully?
 Even if their main learning preference is auditive/verbal or visual/images?

 To my knowledge and in my experience, there is a big divide between “sensory” and “conceptual” information processing.
 Giftedness and academic eminence is associated with the latter variety, although you may have used your eyes or ears to take that (verbal or symbolic) information in.
 However, taking your processing of bodily sensations seriously is perceived as something totally different.
 Can you simultaneously process your conceptual information, or do you consider them totally separate?